To understand and eliminate racial opportunity gaps that persist in schools.

-The Minority Student Achievement Network (MSAN) is a national coalition of multiracial, suburban-urban school districts that have come together tounderstand and eliminate achievement/opportunity gaps that persist in their schools.
-Across MSAN districts racial disparities on an array of achievement data demonstrate wide gaps in performance between students of color and their white peers.
-MSAN districts have student populations between 3,000 and 33,000, and are most often well-established first-ring suburbs or small to mid-size cities.
+The MSAN Network is a national coalition of multiracial school districts that have come together to understand and eliminate racial opportunity gaps that persist in their schools.
+MSAN districts have student populations between 3,000 and 33,000 and are most often located in well-established first-ring suburbs or small/mid-size cities.
 Additionally, the districts share a history of high academic achievement and connections to major research universities.

-MSAN has worked to build a community of learners who engage in common practices across school districts.
-These include:
+MSAN has worked to build a community of learners who engage in a common set of core practices across school districts.
+These include